sovity/dataspace-portal/docs/product/user-documentation/Navigating the DSPortal.md

 As an operator, this area provides you with an overview of the different connectors, their type and status.

 #### Central Components
-As an operator, this area provides you with an overview of the central components in the data space you provide and enables you to provide additional central components.
+As an operator, this area provides you with an overview of the central components in the data space you provide and enables you to provide additional central components such as a digital clearing house or other future components

-**To learn more about the Operator Admin role, please read the section [Application role: Operator Admin](Manage%20Data%20Space%20components.md#application-role-operator-admin).**
+**To learn more about the Operator Admin role, please read the section [Application role: Operator Admin](Application%20Roles.md#application-role-operator-admin).**

+---
 ### 4. Service Partner Section
 The Service Partner section is dedicated to service partners of the data space, who provide connectors for other data space participants by deploying and registering these connectors for other entities within the data space.